What are the responsibilities of a Campus Correspondent?

 - Demonstrated interest in journalism, publishing, entrepreneurship, and/or marketing

 - Attention to detail

 Cool!
 How do I apply?

 You can fill out the application form here with the documents below.
 Please save each document as PDF file.
 Applicants are welcome to apply either as an individual founder or in a team of 2 co-founders.
-Applications are accepted on a rolling basis.
+Applications for Spring 2014 are due March 10, 2014.